Don Barrow -

 1971, here again, this was another blank period of which I cannot remember much about, but I seem to remember that we were both getting a bit tired of trying to emulate our past performances.
 It was becoming so hard to win events and Championships.
 But it was even harder trying to achieve the same level of performance, of which we were expected to attain, time and time again.
 Jim slimmed down the number of events we competed on and our interest started to fade.

-On the 1971 RAC Rally with our car in British Vita colours and motives, we were posing for a photo for Autosport when the photographer asked, "who's sign written your car" why? we asked, it stated across the top of both front wings, 'Prepaired by British Vita Racing', how embarrassing, what a spelling mistake!
-So everytime we got out of the car Jim made a bee line to stand in front of the mis spelled word.
+On the 1971 RAC Rally with our car in British Vita colours and motives, we were posing for a photo for Autosport on the RAC Rally when the photographer asked, "who's sign written your car" why? we asked, it stated across the top of both front wings, 'Prepaired by British Vita Racing', how embarrassing, what a spelling mistake!
+So every time we got out of the car Jim made a bee line to stand in front of the mis spelled word.

 Towards the end of the year I was being tempted by Barrie 'Whizzo' Williams - whom I had successfully navigated for on several previous occasions - to join DTV (unpaid of course) in pioneering the, wait for it, Vauxhall 'Firenza'.